agorf/dyndns53/README.md

 Running the program with no arguments prints a usage text:

-    $ dyndns
+    $ dyndns53
-    Usage of dyndns:
+    Usage of dyndns53:
       -name string
             record set name; must end with "."
       -ttl int